-U.S. Government Securities Fund
+U.S. Government Securities Fund Based on average shares outstanding.

-2 Ratios do not include expenses of any Central Funds.
+Ratios do not include expenses of any Central Funds.
 The fund indirectly bears its proportionate share of the expenses of any Central Funds, if applicable.

 Based on operations for a period that is less than a full year.